 An incredibly diverse array of music, dance and aerial circus channelling the ocean from a multiplicity of cultural experiences.
 Held in-person at the Foss Waterway Seaport 10am – 5pm Sat.
 June 4.

 Find musicians by the big anchor, see dance and circus at the big white center dance wall.
 Don’t forget our incredible art and OceanX speakers, too!

 Tacoma Ocean Fest is honored to have the Puyallup Tribe’s Cultural Department open and bless our festival every year since it began.
 We are grateful for this welcome to their land.
 10am DANCE WALL

-MIHO & RICARDO
+MIHO & DIEGO

 TACOMA CITY BALLET